thomasrawiel/container-wrap/Documentation/Reference/RegisterContainers/ConfigurationOptions.rst

    :Default: false
    :Path: `$config['your-ctype']['settings']`

-   If true, will add an empty palette `containerAppearance` in a new `--div--` "Container" If you configure custom fields for containers you could add them here
+   If true, will add an empty palette `containerSettings` in a new `--div--` "Container" If you configure custom fields for containers you could add them here, e.g. with `ExtensionManagementUtility::addFieldsToPalette('tt_content', 'containerSettings', 'tx_yourfield')`

 .. confval:: flexform